AdobeDocs/workfront.en/help/quicksilver/manage-work/issues/manage-issues/create-issues.md

 ---
 # Create issues

+<!--remove Preview and Prod references when this comes to Prod-->

 <span class="preview">The highlighted information on this page refers to functionality not yet generally available.
-It is available only in the Preview environment.</span>
+It is available only in the Preview environment for all customers, or in the Production environment for customers who enabled fast releases. </span>

-<!--remove Preview and Prod references when this comes to Prod-->
+<span class="preview">For information about fast releases, see [Enable or disable fast releases for your organization](workfront/using/administration-and-setup/set-up-wf/configure-system-defaults/enable-fast-release-process.html?lang=en ). </span>

+<span class="preview">For information about the current release, see [Fourth Quarter 2023 release overview](../../../product-announcements/product-releases/23-q4-release-activity/23-q4-release-overview.md). </span>

 While working on a project, you might discover that unexpected events arise.
 You can log those unexpected events as issues for a particular project or of a task.
 Users with the appropriate access can view and monitor the status of issues as the project or the task progresses to completion, eliminating the need for lengthy email chains or status meetings.
 Unlike tasks, which are planned events, issues represent unplanned work items in Adobe Workfront.